GMichaelRapp/tears-in-rain/terminology.md

 **Beliefs:** These are those elements of a character’s agency.
 They are religious, philosophical, and political.
 These beliefs will be tested as the game progresses.

 **Check:** A method of deciding the result of a character’s action (other than attacking and making saving throws).
 Checks are based on a relevant ability, skill, etc. To make a check, discuss with your Referee (REF) what modifiers come into play, along with skills and/or attributes.
-From there, you will add everything together and roll a d100, looking for anything equal to or lower than the target number to succeed.
+From there, you will add everything together and roll a 3d6, looking for anything equal to or lower than the target number to succeed.

 **Culture:** This is a signpost for human activities and human existence.
 Culture describes our tastes, our beliefs, our languages, our historical relationships, and so much more.

-**Difficulty Modifier:** This is a number added to or subtracted from the baseline target number, which is something players are trying to roll equal to or under using a d20.
+**Difficulty Modifier:** This is a number added to or subtracted from the baseline target number, which is something players are trying to roll equal to or under using 3d6.
 Ranges from -5 (or lower) to +5 (or higher), all of which is determined by the REF.

 **Discord:** This is the chaos that comes from leaning on one’s luck in-game.
 Discord always follows good or bad fortunes.
 Every time a token representing Fortune is used, discord comes into the picture.